mquinson/retrogames/wiki/Scratch-the-rocket.md

 ## Adding some flesh

 For now, it's not a rocket, it's a square.
 Not a surprise that it flies so badly!
-Have a look at [```eg-poly.py```](https://github.com/mquinson/retrogames/blob/master/engine/eg-poly.py), register a nice lunar lander shape to the engine, and use it in your game.
+There is two solutions here.
+First have a look at [```eg-poly.py```](https://github.com/mquinson/retrogames/blob/master/engine/eg-poly.py), register a nice lunar lander shape to the engine, and use it in your game.
 Things will be easier later if your rocket is nicely round.